CPUjoker303/netlify2.0/content/posts/10-best-amd-fx-processor-for-gaming-2020-november-2020.md

 The processor comes with the heatsink with thermal paste already applied.
 The Fx 4300 4- Cores black edition desktop processor is for normal computers and tasks.
 It comes with a convenient design.

  The memory bandwidth which you can efficiently utilize is 29.9GB/s memory.
 If you buy this processor, they will also come with it.
 For the price, the CPU is very fast, but for gaming, you must need a good graphic card.
-For m5a97 r2.0 like motherboard which comes with AM3+ socket, this CPU is best which requires this processor.
+For m5a97 r2.0 like motherboard which comes with AM3+ socket, this Best AM3+ CPU which requires this processor.

 The AMD Fx 4300 Vishera  Processor is a 64bit processor that can easily handle both 32bit and 64bit OS.
 Overall the CPU is excellent, but for best gaming, you need the best GPU for it.